Base and Unit Newspapers

 The Signalman

-During the Second World War, a Signalman was someone who decoded and transmitted messages using flags and/or morse code.
-This magazine was published by the Canadian Signal Training Centre.
-It includes regional stories, accounts from Vimy Ridge, as well as articles on major contemporary events like the Crimea Conference.
+Signalmen were responsible for transmitting and receiving messages using flags and/or morse code.
+Published by the Canadian Signal Training Centre in Kingston, Ontario, the magazine includes regional stories, accounts from Vimy Ridge, and articles on major contemporary events like the Crimea Conference.

 The Canadian Army Medical Corps and British Expeditionary Force published the CCS Review from the casualty clearing stations close to the frontlines.
 These stations were to assess and treat wounded soldiers from the front, those of able body were returned their units, others were sent to a field hospital.